Non-Resident under Income Tax Act, 1961

 -

-Investment in manufacture of building materials.
+Participation in the manufacturing of building materials.

 -